PukieDiederik/lib_ft/readme.md

 , applies the function to each character in a copy of the string
 - ft_striteri // Takes a string and a function (which takes a char), applies the function to each char

+- ft_putchar_fd // writes a char to a fd
 - ft_putstr_fd // writes a string to a fd
 - ft_putendl_fd // writes a string to a fd, and adds a newline
 - ft_putnbr_fd // writes a number to a fd